soxueren/atsd/api/data/series/examples/query-range-cache.md

 Queries for Last Insert Cache are efficient since the table contains only the last value and has fewer rows to scan.

-Values in Last Insert Cache table maybe delayed of up to 1 minute (cache to disk interval).
+Values in Last Insert Cache table maybe delayed up to 1 minute (cache to disk interval).

 ## Request